 Our challenge can thus be framed as being able to capture enough service and query semantics to substantively increase precision without reducing recall or making it unrealistically difficult for people to express these semantics.
-Our central claim is that these goals can be achieved through the sophisticated use of process ontologies [17].
-In our approach, the salient behavior of a service is captured using process models, and these process models, as well as their components (subtasks, resources, etc.), are placed in the appropriate locations in the process ontology.
-Queries can then be defined (using a process query language - PQL) to find all the services whose process models include a given set of entities and relationships.
+Our central claim is that these goals can be achieved through the sophisticated use of process ontologies [22].
+In our approach, the salient behavior of a service is captured using process models, and these process models, as well as their components (subtasks, resources, and so on), are placed in the appropriate locations in the process ontology.
+Queries can then be defined (using a process query language we call PQL) to find all the services whose process models include a given set of entities and relationships.
 The greater expressiveness of process models, as compared to keywords or tables, offers the potential for substantively increased retrieval precision, at the cost of requiring that services be modeled in this more formal way.
 As we will see below, our preliminary evaluations suggest that the process-based approach offers qualitatively increased retrieval precision, and we will argue that this can be achieved with a reasonable expenditure of service modeling effort.
-Our approach has the functional architecture shown in Figure 3, which we will consider below.
+Our approach can be viewed as having the functional architecture shown in (Figure 3), which we will consider below.

 Fig. 3.
-Functional architecture
+Functional architecture of process-based service retrieval